 Ingredients

-- Mango chutney - I love the balanced sweet, tangy, and slightly spicy flavor profile that mango chutney adds to curried chicken salad; if you prefer, you can use apricot preserves instead
+- Mango chutney – I love the balanced sweet, tangy, and slightly spicy flavor profile that mango chutney adds.
+If you prefer, you can use apricot preserves instead.

-- Fresh lemon juice - to brighten the flavor
+- Fresh lemon juice – To brighten the flavor and cut through the richness.

-- Salt and black pepper - to season our chicken salad
+- Salt and black pepper – To season the dish.

-- Scallion - for a mild onion flavor; you can use chives instead
+- Scallion – Scallion adds a mild onion flavor; you can use chives instead if you prefer.

-- Cilantro - cilantro's fresh brightness adds a background note that really wakes up the flavor of this dish, but feel free to skip it or use parsley instead if cilantro isn't your thing
+- Cilantro – Cilantro’s fresh brightness adds a background note that really wakes up the flavor of this dish.
+However, feel free to skip the cilantro or use parsley instead if cilantro isn’t your thing.

-- Dried apricots - or you can substitute with golden raisins (sultanas), or even regular raisins
+- Dried apricots – You can substitute with golden raisins (sultanas), or even regular raisins.

-- Almonds - the nutty, roasted flavor of lightly toasted almonds adds delicious crunch to this salad
+- Almonds – The nutty, roasted flavor of lightly toasted almonds adds delicious crunch here.

-- Lettuce, bread, crackers, etc. - you can serve this easy chicken salad recipe on a bed of lettuce, as a sandwich, or with crackers for scooping up
+- Lettuce, bread, crackers, etc. – You can serve this on a bed of lettuce, as a sandwich, or with crackers for scooping up.

 How to Make Curried Chicken Salad

-Add the mayo, mango chutney, lemon juice, curry powder, salt, and black pepper to a large bowl, and stir to combine.
+Add the mayo, mango chutney, lemon juice, curry powder, salt, and black pepper to a large bowl.
+Stir to combine.

 Add the chicken, scallion, cilantro, and apricot, and fold everything together to coat in the creamy dressing.